paul/blog.theamazingrando.com/posts/2010/the_road_to_better_auth.markdown

       <input value="Sign Up" type="submit">
     </form>

 Since names like `"reg_email__"` are rather nonstandard, we'll need some way to map the fields we know for our profile to the fields on the website form.
-The mappings are probably to complicated to be one-to-one with a simple XML or JSON file, however a JavaScript function to be executed:
+The mappings are probably too complicated to be one-to-one with a simple XML or JSON file, however a JavaScript function could be executed:

     function performSignup(profile) {
       $("#firstname").val(profile.first_name);